amoffat/sh/README.md

 # Integrating

-Importing works either from a script (recommended), or from the command-line, or it can be run as a stand-alone script that launches a REPL.
-If you're importing, import it like this:
+Importing works either from a script (recommended) or from the command-line:

 ```python
 import pbs
 ```

+Or you run it as a stand-alone REPL:

+    $> python pbs.py

-not like this:
+Note, do not import like this:

 ```python
 from pbs import *
 ```

-PBS does magic under the hood, so although the examples have commands like "ls()", these are not in the global scope because of a "from pbs import *"
+PBS does magic under the hood, so although the examples have top-level commands like "ls()", these are automatically put in the global scope from "import pbs"

 # Examples